lee8oi/basicserv/README.md

 # basicserv
 Basic secure web server written in Go.
+Designed to automatically redirect to https for better security.

 # Usage
 Build the server binary.